Almond Cookies Recipe

 Ingredients

 Sliced Almonds and Almond Extract – We are using sliced almonds to make these cookies.
-They make these cookies different from other simple cookies and also adds a nice crunch in the same.
+They make these cookies stand out from other simple cookies and add a nice crunch.
 Use the best almond extract you can find.

 Other Ingredients – Other than Almonds, this recipe uses basic cookie ingredients such as all-purpose flour, brown sugar, eggs, butter, vanilla extract, and baking powder

-You can even use whole wheat flour, instead of all-purpose flour to make these cookies healthier.
+You can even use whole wheat flour instead of all-purpose flour to make these cookies.

-Use a good quality vanilla extract for the best taste.
-Eggs add great moisture and also helps the cookies to fluff up.
+Use a good-quality vanilla extract for the best taste.
+Eggs add great moisture and also help the cookies to fluff up.

 Preheat the oven to 350 Degrees F (180 Degrees C).
 Line a baking tray with parchment paper.

-Whisk butter and sugar and light and fluffy.
+Whisk butter and sugar until light and fluffy.

 Add flour and baking powder and mix well.